Danger Run: 1994–2008

-2009-2018
+2009–2018

 Then in 2009, Joseph Bulleit along with Michael Kimzey and Michael Book purchased the Danger Run from the Nightmare Network.
 While Joseph was the original owner, both Michael Kimzey and Michael Book had worked for Nightmare Network to produce the Danger Run year after year.
-In 2009, the organization expected 12,000 to 14,000 people, with routes about 45 miles that should take 3 hours to finish.
+In 2009, the organization expected 12,000 to 14,000 people, with routes of about 45 miles that should take 3 hours to finish.

 In 2016, it had three starting points, continued to use clues with rhymes and riddles, and led people to two haunted houses in Louisville.

 In 2017, the run included admission to two haunted houses, with available "FastLane" tickets reducing wait time in the general admission line.

 For 2018, it is again starting in a Lowe's parking lot, with admission to 2 haunted houses and vouchers for cars with 4 or more people.
 The theme was "looking to find answers to the mysteries surrounding the disappearance of a group of paranormal investigators."
 Danger Run has had corporate sponsorships through Dairy Queen, Domino's Pizza, Lowe's and Speedway.